-- 4.1 Where pupils of compulsory school age are recorded as absent, the register must show whether the absence is authorised or unauthorised. - 4.2 Absence can only be authorised by the headteacher/principal/principal/principal and cannot be authorised by parents.
-All absences will be treated as unauthorised unless a satisfactory explanation for the pupil's absence has been received. - 4.3 Parents must advise the school by telephone or by emailing - [attendance@healdplace.manchester.sch.uk](mailto:attendance@healdplace.manchester.sch.uk), on the first day of absence and provide the school with an expected date of return.
-This should be followed up in the form of a written note from the parent/carer, though verbal explanations may be acceptable where this is considered appropriate. - 4.4 Absence will be categorised as follows:
+- 4.1 Where pupils of compulsory school age are recorded as absent, the register must show whether the absence is authorised or unauthorised.

+4.2 Absence can only be authorised by the Headteacher or Head of School and cannot be authorised by parents.
+All absences will be treated as unauthorised unless a satisfactory explanation for the pupil's absence has been received.

+4.3 Parents must advise the school by telephone on the first day of absence and provide the school with an expected date of return.
+This should be followed up in the form of a written note from the parent/carer, though verbal explanations may be acceptable where this is considered appropriate.

+4.4 Absence will be categorised as follows: